geotools/geotools/docs/user/library/referencing/faq.rst

 * A: Match your PRJ file

-  Usually this occurs when you have loaded a CoordinateReferenceSystem from a "prj" file included with your shapefile.
+  Usually this occurs when you have loaded a CoordinateReferenceSystem from a ``prj`` file included with your shapefile.

   To fix look up the complete definition in the EPSG database using the CRS utility class.
-The EPSG database contains more information than can be Expressed in your "prj" file.
+The EPSG database contains more information than can be Expressed in your ``prj`` file.

 * A: Datum shift by Grid

   Finally in the rare case of a Datum shift backed by grids are only partially implemented.
-Rueben Shulz has implemented data shift backed by grids for NADCON with the following limitations:
+Reuben Schulz has implemented data shift backed by grids for NADCON with the following limitations:

   * Use of NADCON grids has not been integrated with